Spring Lake Park High School publishes daily student announcements during the school year.

 Announcements will also be sent via email to families on Wednesdays.
 If you are not receiving these emails, please review your contact information in Campus Parent Portal.
 If you still do not receive newsletter emails, please contact the High School at 763-600-5100.

-Class of 2021 - order your cap and gown
+Class of 2021 - cap and gown update

 Be sure to get a pass from the Student Services Department on the day of the visit.
 Visits are only for 11th and 12th-grade students.
 Students must sign up the day before the visit.